 300.04(2) Design-Build Projects

 For design-build (DB) projects, WSDOT provides a preliminary design referred to as the conceptual design and the design-builder becomes the engineer of record responsible for completing the final design.
-For this reason, WSDOT obtains Conceptual Design Approval (CDA) for DB projects and does not apply a PE stamp.
+For this reason, WSDOT obtains Conceptual Design Approval (CDA) for DB projects and the engineer applies a PE stamp without signature per WAC 196-23-020(2).
 See the WSDOT Design-Build Manual for additional information regarding the level of completeness required for the conceptual design and development of the request for proposal (RFP).

 Once a contract is executed, the design-builder is responsible for maintaining and completing all design documentation, including the PDA, DDP supporting documents, and Project File.
 Refer to the design-build DDP checklist for design documents necessary for CDA, PDA, and DDP supporting documents.